PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Evaluation Benchmarks

 \subsubsection{Category-Level Pose Estimation}

 Category-level pose estimation tasks involve predicting the 3D bounding box dimensions, rotation, and translation of target instances, given only the category information a priori.

-\paragraph{Metrics:} We adopt from NOCS~\cite{wang2019normalized}, calculating mean Average Precision (AP) across predefined angle and translation thresholds.
+\paragraph{Metrics:} We adopted from NOCS~\cite{wang2019normalized}, calculating mean Average Precision (AP) across predefined angle and translation thresholds.
 Specifically, AP@0:20$^\circ$ represents AP averaged from 0$^\circ$ to 20$^\circ$ at 1$^\circ$ intervals; AP@0:5cm is averaged from 0cm to 5cm at 0.25cm intervals; AP@0:20$^\circ$,0:5cm combines these angle and translation thresholds.
 IoU$_{25}$ and IoU$_{50}$ denote AP for 3D bounding box matches at IoU thresholds of 25 and 50, respectively.
-Objects with visibility fraction less than $10\%$ are skipped for evaluation following the BOP \cite{hodavn2020bop} convention.
 Results are separately reported for both rigid and articulated objects.

-\paragraph{Baselines:} We evaluate six recent category-level pose estimation methods: NOCS~\cite{wang2019normalized}, HS-Pose~\cite{zheng2023hs}, SGPA~\cite{chen2021sgpa}, DualPoseNet~\cite{lin2021dualposenet}, SAR-Net~\cite{lin2022sar}, and ANCSH~\cite{li2019category}, the latter specifically designed for articulated objects.
+\paragraph{Baselines:} We evaluated seven recent category-level pose estimation methods: NOCS~\cite{wang2019normalized}, HS-Pose~\cite{zheng2023hs}, SGPA~\cite{chen2021sgpa}, DualPoseNet~\cite{lin2021dualposenet}, SAR-Net~\cite{lin2022sar}, CPPF++~\cite{you2022cppf++} and ANCSH~\cite{li2019category}, the latter specifically designed for articulated objects.
 For adapting rigid-object-focused methods to articulated objects, each movable part is considered a distinct category.
-For instance, scissors with two movable parts are treated as two separate categories.
 Ground-truth detections are presumed for each method, except for NOCS, which outputs both instance masks and pose estimations using a unified network.
-The compared methods all use the depth as input.

 \paragraph{Result Analysis:} Quantitative comparisons are listed in Table~\ref{tab:merged_nocs}.
-On rigid objects, HS-Pose shows excellent performance on IoU$_{25}$ and IoU$_{50}$, as well as AP metrics for translation, but falls short on rotation AP metrics compared to SGPA, suggesting a proficiency in size and translation prediction but not rotation.
-SGPA excels in rotation estimation but demonstrates lower performance on bounding box size metrics.
+On rigid objects, HS-Pose and SAR-Net show fair performance on AP metrics for translation, but falls short on rotation AP metrics compared to CPPF++, suggesting a proficiency in size and translation prediction but not rotation.
+CPPF++ shows the best performance but is weaker on translation estimation.
 For articulated objects, all methods face challenges due to the movable parts, with ANCSH underperforming on the large-scale real-world dataset, indicative of a significant sim-to-real gap.
-NOCS shows instability, likely due to its reliance on RGB-based coordinate prediction, which lacks robustness and scalability.
+NOCS shows instability, likely due to its inaccurate mask prediction.
 Qualitative results are available in supplementary.